Can Acupuncture and Chinese Medicine Help You?

 Occasionally, I will be asked how it is possible to study and use diagnostic and treatment techniques from different cultures, some many hundreds of years old, with modern patients and problems.

-I answer by pointing out that the concerns of patients and physicians in every culture have always been exactly the same: how to relieve suffering with the best chance of minimizing risk and side effects.
+I answer by pointing out that the concerns of patients and physicians in every culture, and all throughout time, have always been exactly the same: how to relieve suffering with minimal risk and side effects.